sbcas/bbot/README.md

 irbot is a Cinch-based IRC bot for science.
+Science.

+...

+...

+What?
+Were you expecting a comprehensive README?